Slicer/Slicer/Docs/developer_guide/mrml_overview.md

 Basic mechanism:
 - Undo/redo is based on saving and restoring the state of MRML nodes in the Scene.
-- An MRML scene can save a snapshot of all nodes into special Undo and Redo stacks.
+- A MRML scene can save a snapshot of all nodes into special Undo and Redo stacks.
 - The Undo and Redo stacks store copies of nodes that have changed from the previous snapshot.
 The nodes that have not changed are stored by a reference (pointer).
 - When an Undo is called on the scene, the current state of the Undo stack is copied into the current scene and also into the Redo stack.
 - All Undoable operations must store their data as MRML nodes